FMA IA 58 Pucará: Sri Lankan Civil War

 The Sri Lanka Air Force in search for an aircraft for counter-insurgency operations and facing refusal of military supplies from western countries who were its traditional military suppliers, purchased two Pucarás from the Argentine Air Force.
 They were attached to the No 1 Flying Training based at SLAF Anuradhapura and were issued SLAF serials CA-601 and CA-602.
 Following initial training, Pucarás were used for advanced pilot training with two pilots, and combat sorties with a single pilot.
 In 1993, two more aircraft, CA-604 and CA-605, were added.
 Pucarás were found to be highly effective for the Sri Lanka Air Force as they had high payload capacity and suitable cruising speed for close air support.

 Operating mainly out of SLAF Anuradhapura, at times Pucarás were detached to its forward base at SLAF Palaly, providing close air support for the Sri Lanka Army notably during Operation Riviresa.
 The Sri Lanka Air Force also deployed Pucarás for maritime patrolling.
 CA-605 was hit by ground fire over the Kilaly lagoon, but managed to land at SLAF Palaly; it is on display at the Sri Lanka Air Force Museum.
 During fierce fighting in the Northern Province during Operation Leap Forward, CA-601 was shot down by a MPADS in July 1995, killing its pilot Flight Lieutenant Dilhan Perera.
-CA-604 was destroyed while on a night bombing sortie from what appears to have been a premature ordnance detonation; its pilot ejected safely.
+CA-604 was destroyed while on a night bombing sortie from what appears to have been a premature ordnance detonation; its pilot Flight Lieutenant R. A. U. P. Rajapaksa ejected safely.
 Following the accident the sole remaining aircraft, CA-602, was retired in 1997 with Mil Mi-24 helicopter gunships taking over the role of close air support, followed by Mikoyan MiG-27s.

 The Pucará's lack of an oxygen system, limiting it to low altitudes, and lack of counter-measures against SAMs proved it be its main limitations.
+Problems with the Pucará were raised due to lack of acquiring adequate spare parts and the plane suffering from corrosion.